underground-software/RPi.GPIO2/README.md

 that motivated this project in the first place.
 If that package is installed alonside this one, attempts to `import RPi.GPIO` will cause an error as python will attempt to import the wrong package.

+To install the python development dependencies, run `pip install -r requirements.txt`.

+Use of a virtual env is recomended for a development setup.
+This will allow local installation of the library via `pip install -e .` in the repository root.

+The libgpiod python bindings must be installed and accessible from the development environment.
+This package is not available via `pip install` and must be installed using the system package manager.